-- Standard Operating Procedures or methodological protocols for all measurements, calculations, and sample designs - Verifiable training procedures - Quality Assurance/Quality Control (QA/QC) procedures for all measured data
+- Standard Operating Procedures (SOPs) or methodological protocols for all measurements, calculations, and sample designs - Verifiable training procedures - Quality Assurance/Quality Control (QA/QC) procedures for all measured data

-Measurements taken before the Participant joined ART are not required to meet these requirements.
-However, measurements collected after the Participant joins ART must meet these requirements.
+Measurements taken to derive emission factors before a Participant submits a TREES Concept are not required to meet the three requirements listed above.
+However, measurements collected after the Participant submits a TREES Concept must meet these requirements.

-Post-emission event removals need not be tracked year-by-year; instead, the long-term average7 post-emission carbon stock can be used when establishing emission factors.
-In cases where the post-emission (deforestation and degradation) land use includes periodic harvest cycles (e.g., timber harvests, crop harvests, or shifting agriculture/fallow systems) the long-term average carbon stock of one full rotation shall be used.
+Post-emission event removals need not be tracked year-by-year; instead, the long-term average9 post-emission carbon stock can be used when establishing emission factors.
+In cases where the post-emission (deforestation and degradation) land use includes cyclical systems and periodic harvest cycles (e.g., timber harvests, crop harvests, or shifting agriculture/fallow systems) the long-term average carbon stock of one full rotation shall be used.
 In cases where the national GHG inventory uses annualized accounting of post-deforestation carbon stock changes, the same approach shall be used under TREES.
 In instances where the post-deforestation land use carbon stock is higher than the pre-deforestation carbon stock, there can be no crediting for the net sequestration.
-Instead the emissions shall be treated as zero.
+Instead, the emissions shall be treated as zero.

 All emissions can be taken immediately at the time of the activity data for the purpose of simplified accounting except for emissions from peat soils.
-For peat soils a methodology for tracking emissions through time both for the crediting level and during reporting periods must be presented.
+For peat soils a methodology for tracking emissions through time both for the crediting level and during reporting periods must be presented.10

-Emission factors shall be reevaluated and where necessary updated every five years in line with Crediting Level updates.
+Emission factors shall be reevaluated and where necessary updated every five years in line with crediting level updates and must be consistent with the reference period.